So you have some baseball cards from when you were a kid. Maybe you collected them, or maybe your parents saved them for you.

 You can view all the old auction listings and the pictures from the auctions.
 Some older auctions don't have the images available.

-The service isn't free--it's $17.99 per month, thus you likely will be an active card collector to justify the service.
-Note there is also a 24-Hour option for anyone seeking a quick view at pricing, and this costs only $3.99.
+The service isn’t free—it’s $17.99 per month, so you likely will be an active card collector to justify the cost.
+Note that there is also a 24-hour option for anyone seeking a quick view of pricing, and this costs only $3.99.

-You can do a quick search on eBay (for free) to find some of the latest sales for a specific card.
+You can quickly search on eBay (for free) to find some of the latest sales for a specific card.

-This method is more crude than using the Vintage Card Prices website, but can give you an up to date look at the recent values for a card.
+This method is more crude than using the Vintage Card Prices website, but it can give you an up-to-date look at a card’s recent values.

-Then you will get the page as shown below.
-Make sure your card is still entered in the keywords box and click on the ‘Sold Items’ box as circled below and then click ‘Search’.
+Then, you will get the page shown below.
+Make sure your card is still entered in the keywords box.
+Click on the ‘Sold Items’ box as circled below, and then click ‘Search.’

-Here below we see the results for each of the sold listings for the 'T206 Cobb Red Portrait'.
+Below are the results for each sold listings for the ‘T206 Cobb Red Portrait’.

 This data isn't organized, thus we have to dig around a bit and find the grade that we are looking for a comparison.